Anthropomimetic Uncertainty: What Verbalized Uncertainty in Language Models is Missing: From Human to Human-Machine

-\paragraph{Prompting Techniques.} When prompting, the goal is to elicit verbalization in one of the two registers, i.e.\@ verbal or numerical expressions.
-The first uses expressions that are usually ordered on a scale such as \emph{almost no chance}, \emph{probably} and \emph{almost certain}, which are mapped back to values in $[0, 1]$ to evaluate calibration\footnote{This mapping is defined either heuristically or using the human ratings obtained from studies such as \citet{Lichtenstein1967, BeythMarom1982, wesson2009verbal, fagen2019perception, vogel2022interpretation}.}, while the second maps either directly to confidence scores in percent or similar scales (e.g.\@ $1$ to $10$).
-In this manner, \citet{yang2024verbalized} tests the robustness of verbalized uncertainty to the wording of the prompt. \citet{ni2024large, kumar2024confidence} investigate the connection between verbalized confidence and probabilistic confidence measures such as sequence likelihood.
-Other works try to improve the prompting method.
-For instance, \citet{xiong2024can} explore variants using chain-of-thought prompting \citep{wei2022chain}, self-consistency or hybrid methods. \citet{tian2023just}, among other strategies, try different varieties that involve voicing uncertainty with the corresponding answer or after. \citet{yona2024can, wang2024calibrating} prompt models to express their intrinsic uncertainty and accurately verbalize their distribution over responses.
-In a multilingual setting, \citet{krause2023confidently} show through manual annotation that expressed linguistic confidence is high and misaligned with correctness in English but also languages such as Amharic, German, Spanish, Hindi and Dutch. \citet{zhang2024atomic} demonstrate misaligned verbal confidence for atomic claims that are parts of long-form generations. \citet{yoon2025reasoning} show that reasoning models achieve lower calibration errors than their non-reasoning counterpart, with the calibration error in reasoning models actually decreasing during the reasoning process.
+\paragraph{Prompting Techniques.} When prompting, the goal is to elicit verbalization in the form of either verbal or numerical expressions, including either expressions that are usually ordered on a scale such as \emph{almost no chance}, \emph{probably} and \emph{almost certain}, which are mapped back to values in $[0, 1]$ to evaluate calibration,\footnote{This mapping is defined either heuristically or using the human ratings obtained from studies such as \citet{Lichtenstein1967, BeythMarom1982, wesson2009verbal, fagen2019perception, vogel2022interpretation}.} or mapping to percentages or scales (e.g.\@\ $1$ to $10$).
+In this vein, works have explored the robustness of verbalized uncertainty to prompt wording \citep{yang2024verbalized} and language \citep{krause2023confidently}, different prompting techniques to improve calibration \citep{tian2023just, xiong2024can, liu2025metafaith}, verbalizing the model's answer distribution \citep{yona2024can, wang2024calibrating}, and connections to other confidences measures \citep{ni2024large, kumar2024confidence} and applications in reasoning \citep{yoon2025reasoning, podolak2025read, zeng2025thinking} and long-form generations \citep{zhang2024atomic}.